mfullford/tunr_relationships/README.md

   belongs_to :managers
 ```

-Once we add these lines we have the similar methods to ``Artist``, with ``Manager`` getting a
+Once we add these lines, we have the similar methods to ``Artist``, with ``Manager`` getting a
 ``.songs`` method that acts like an array of songs and ``Song`` getting a ``.manager``
  method.

 Now, add an unordered list of the manager's songs to ``managers/show.erb``.

 Tip: ActiveRecord has some trouble with writing to ``has_many through`` relationships and
-should be treated more as a read only relationship.
+it should be treated more as a read only relationship.

 #### Sprint 3 Manager Ads
 Last but not least let's start adding some revenue to Tunr.
 We're enabling managers to create